Configuring Anjuna Confidential Pod VM sizes

 ram: 16G

-When a Anjuna Confidential Pod deployment does not request a specific VM size manually nor does it request resources, the Anjuna Kubernetes Toolset will use the default VM size.
+When an Anjuna Confidential Pod deployment does not request a specific VM size manually, nor does it request resources, the Anjuna Kubernetes Toolset will use the default VM size.
 Refer to Install the Anjuna Kubernetes Toolset for configuring the default VM size.
 Note that it must be a subset of the acceptable VM sizes list.